zfoh/HaskellerZ/meetups/2015-02-26-Writing_your_first_real_world_Haskell_application/real_world_haskell_intro.markdown

 % An introduction to writing real world Haskell applications
 % Simon Meier, IBM Research Zurich
-% HaskellerZ meetup - February 26th, 2015
+% February 17th, 2015

 Goal of this talk
 =================

-- provide a blueprint for writing your real-wrold Haskell applications.
+- provide a blueprint for writing your own Haskell applications
 - explain how to navigate Haskell libraries and documentation
-- not a Haskell syntax and types introduction -- but ask whenever you stumble!
+- assumes some knowledge of Haskell syntax: ask if something is unclear!

-We'll do this by implementing our own `wc` utility.
+We'll do this by implementing a clone of the Unix word-count `wc` utility.

 Setting up our development environment
 ======================================

-- `ghc --version`: should be >= 7.6.1, ideally >= 7.8.4
+- `ghc --version`: should be ≥ 7.6.1, ideally ≥ 7.8.4
     - install from [Haskell platform](https://www.haskell.org/platform/) or
       [GHC binary distribution](https://www.haskell.org/ghc/download)
-    - install libraries using `cabal` into sandboxes
+    - install libraries using `cabal` (into sandboxes)

-- `cabal --version`: (should be >= 1.22)
+- `cabal --version`: should be ≥ 1.22
     - by default install some `cabal` from distro
     - make sure that your have `$HOME/.cabal/bin/` (`$HOME/Library/Haskell/bin` on OS X) in your $PATH
-    - then upgrade to the most recent version `cabal install cabal-install`
+    - upgrade to the most recent version: `cabal install cabal-install`
     - set `documentation: False` in `$HOME/.cabal/config` to improve build times